sydneytiger/covid-19-dashboard/README.md

 ### World countries search (done)
 User is able to search a country for covide data.

-### Mertrial UI integration (in progress)
+### Mertrial UI integration (done)
 Need some advise from an UX colleague, layout and design to make the page more human readable.

+### Display user local country covid data on page top (in progress)
+- Display total cases, deaths and today cases, death for user local country.
+- If the local country cannot be resovled.
+Let use choose the country from a dropdown.
+- local country data should be saved in to localstorage.

 ### Responsive UI implementation
 Adapt the website to tablet and mobile device.
+Top ten countries barchar(web and tablet device width) and piechar(mobile device width)

 ### Storybook integration
 [https://storybook.js.org/](https://storybook.js.org/)